dgrossmann144/Archipelago/worlds/rusted_moss/docs/setup_en.md

 ## Installing the Archipelago Client for Rusted Moss
 1. Install the [Rusted Moss Mod Manager](https://github.com/Harlem512/rm-mod-manager)
 2. Install the Archipelago Client mod using the mod manager
+3. Enable the Archipelago Client mod and restart the game

 ### If the latest version of the Archipelago Client mod is not available in the Rusted Moss Mod Manager follow these steps:
 1. Install the [Rusted Moss Mod Manager](https://github.com/Harlem512/rm-mod-manager) (yes you still need it)